 During your initial consultation, an audiologist will evaluate your hearing loss and discuss which style and hearing aid technology are best for your listening needs.
 You’ll be asked to complete questionnaires to help inform how much you may benefit from hearing aids.
 For a precise fit, we may need to take impressions of your ears.
 It takes about two weeks to receive your hearing aids.

 Your hearing aid fitting appointment includes fitting, programming, and learning about how to care for and use your hearing aids.
 You'll learn how insert and remove them, the best way to clean and maintain them for optimal performance, and how to change the batteries.
 Payment in full is due at this appointment.

 Your purchase includes many benefits:

-If you choose to return your hearing aid within 30 days of the original fitting date in good working condition, you will receive a refund minus the dispensing fee.
+- Trial Period: If you choose to return your hearing aid during the trial period (usually 30 or 60 days), you will receive a refund minus a dispensing fee.

-We also offer repair services, including reprogramming, cleaning and adjustments.
+We also offer resources for improving communication (like educational programs, apps, and online services) and repair services, including reprogramming, cleaning, and adjustments.

 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2020–2021.